BnMcGn/clath/README.md

 ## Redecorating the Pages

+Clath's default login, logout and not-logged-in pages are extremely bare.
+You can redecorate them by redefining the clath-page-wrapper function.
+This is the default wrapper:

+>(defun clath:clath-page-wrapper (title body-func)
+>  (with-html-output-to-string (s)
+>    (:html
+>      (:head (:title title))
+>      (:body (str (funcall body-func))))))

+Your function is expected to receive a string as the first parameter and a function that takes no parameters as the second parameter.
+This function will return the inner content of the page as a string when called.
+Your function should return the complete web page as a string.

+Further customization can be done to the individual pages by redefining clath-login-page, clath-logout-page and clath-not-logged-page.

-## TODO
+# TODO

 - More providers are always nice.
-Facebook and Yahoo would be particularly nice.
-They were harder to work with and exceeded my debugging time budget.
+Facebook and Yahoo in particular are needed.
+They were harder to work with than some of the others and I have had to move on to other things.
 - There aren't provider buttons yet.

+# Author

+Ben McGunigle (bnmcgn at gmail.com)

+# Copyright

+Copyright (c) 2017 Ben McGunigle

+# License

+Apache License version 2.0